borisbabic/hearthstone_hdt_linux/README.md

 ## Installation

 ### 0. Grab HDT oauth from windows

+NOTE: If you are running a sufficiently new version of wine (lowest tested was 5.0 staging) you don't need a working windows install and can just login to hsreplay normally without copying the auth over from windows.

 If you aren't going to login to hsreplay in HDT you can skip this.

 HDT works on linux, however you can't login to hsreplay.
 However you can grab the login info from a working windows install and then use that on linux.